davidpots/podcasts/_episodes/2015-01-23--web-ahead--93-parsing-design-with-andy-budd.md

 date:          "2015-01-23"
 podcast:       "The Web Ahead"
 title:         "#93: Parsing Design with Andy Budd"
-summary:       "The practice of web design has evolved tremendously over the last two decades.
-User experience design, user interface design... so many complex pieces working together.
-Andy Budd joins Jen Simmons to articulate his vision of the current state of web design."
+summary:       "Guest Andy Budd discusses how the profession of web design has changed over the last two decades.
+Discussion of how design is valued, agency vs. in-house design, job titles, UX vs UI design, the abundance of options re: design tools, and a great analogy involving cargo cults.
+If you are a designer or work with one, this episode is highly recommended."
 url-audio:     "http://fdlyr.co/d/webahead/cdn.5by5.tv/audio/broadcasts/webahead/2015/webahead-093.mp3"
 url-web:       "http://5by5.tv/webahead/93"
 ---